-Music performance scholarships are available to qualified band, choir, and piano students.
+Music performance scholarships or grant-in-aid (GIA) are available to qualified band, choir, and piano students.
 Students must qualify by audition.
-These scholarships are renewable each semester upon the completion of 12 credit hours, maintenance of a 2.0 grade point average, and fulfillment of the requirements set forth by university policy, Division of Music policy, and the scholarship administrator.
+These scholarships are renewable each semester upon completing 12 credit hours, maintaining a 2.0 grade point average, and fulfilling the requirements set forth by university policy, division of music policy, and the scholarship administrator.

-A grade of "A" is required in a student's respective ensembles for full scholarship renewal.
-If the student does not receive a grade of "A", scholarships may be adjusted accordingly.
+A grade of "A" is required in a student's respective ensembles for complete scholarship renewal.
+If the student does not receive a grade of "A," scholarships may be adjusted accordingly.
 Following a grade of "D" or "F" in a student's respective ensembles will result in revocation of the scholarship.